Toughmax Series 1

 Types of Self-Lubricating Bearings

 Bronze embedded Solid Lubricant bearings are a common Self-Lubrication bearing suitable for high load, low velocity applications.
 Lubricant, normally in the form of Graphite or PTFE, is embedded into Bronze Plain bearings as polka-dots covering the surface of the bearing in a systematic pattern.
-As the bearings slide the solid graphite or PTFE lubricant is deposited to the bronze surface of the bearing creating a lubricant film to achieve a hydrodynamic condition.
+As the bearings slide the solid graphite or PTFE lubricant is deposited to the bronze surface of the bearing creating a lubricant film.

 Graphite has some unique properties that make it an excellent lubricant.
 Chemically, it is one of three common allotropic forms of carbon, with amorphous carbon and diamond being the other two.
 In contrast to diamond, which has a very dense and strong crystal structure, graphite has a two-dimensional crystal structure, strong in two dimensions but weak in the third.
 Its atoms are arranged in parallel sheets that are easily sheared off, giving graphite its characteristic slippery feeling.
 It also has a near-zero coefficient of thermal expansion.
 This enables it to be an excellent solid lubricant option especially in high temperature conditions.